 After some research, Jane discovered something called email conversion rate.
 This number told her what was wrong.
 And it highlighted the value of her campaign in real life, which was not much.

 However, Jane didn't know how to change this rate?
 What could she change in the email that could improve her conversion rate?

-In simple terms, email conversation rate is the percentage of subscribers who took the action you wanted them to take.
+Email conversation rate is the percentage of subscribers who took the action you wanted them to take.
 These actions might be a subset of your larger business objective.

-Metrics such as open rates and click-through rates help measure micro-conversions.
+Metrics such as email open rates and clickthrough rates help measure micro-conversions.
 And those who did complete the form submission will be macro conversions.
 Such conversions are more important for any organization as they reflect the success of your email marketing campaign.